Bitwit Logo Contest

 Send all entries as jpgs at least 8.5" x 11".
 Keep your originals in the format that you created the art in.
 We will need the original format to work with if we choose your design.

 Send entries less than 10 MB to email@example.com as an email attachment.
 If the submission is larger than 10 MB, please give John at firstname.lastname@example.org a link to a remote folder for download.
-John will share all submissions with Paul and Kyle.
-Paul and Kyle will make the final decisions on all entries.
+John will share all submissions with Kyle.
+Kyle will make the final decisions on all entries.